Message from the Director

 The location of the MSTP in Houston, one of the most diverse cities in the U.S., assures a diverse pool of applicants to the program.
 To achieve further diversity in our student population, we have partnered with the University of Puerto Rico (UPR), leveraging a NIH-funded MD Anderson/University of Puerto Rico U54 Partnership for Excellence in Cancer Research award to integrate talented medical students from the UPR who want to pursue research careers into our MSTP.
 These students complete medical school at UPR and their PhD research at UTHealth or MD Anderson and are incorporated fully into our MSTP, adding cultural diversity that enriches all of our trainees.
 This enthusiastic and successful community of UPR students has also helped in the recruiting of a diverse student population from Texas and other states.
 These two distinctive features of our program - our unusual educational sequence and the integration of our UPR students - directly promote our mission.

-The MSTP has been continuously funded as an MD/PhD Program since 1982 and has graduated 112 students.
-There are currently 52 students (42 students directly admitted to the program, 3 transfer students, and 7 UPR students.).
-We receive approximately 200 applications per year and matriculated 5 students annually until July 2018, when we became a MSTP, which allowed us to increase the headcount by 4 additional students.
-We typically admit 1 to 2 UPR students annually, and approximately 30 percent of our program is underrepresented minorities.
-Our current average GPA is 3.78 and over the past 10 years, attrition from the program has been 4 percent.
+The MSTP has been continuously funded as an MD/PhD Program since 1982 and has graduated 136 students.
+There are currently 50 students in our Program (46 students directly admitted to the program and 4 U54/UPR students.).
+We receive approximately 210 applications per year and matriculate 5-7 students annually.
+We typically admit 1 to 2 U54/UPR students each year, and approximately 30 percent of our program is underrepresented minorities.
+Attrition from the program over the past 10 years has been less than 4 percent.
 The average time to completion of both degrees is currently 7.8 years.
-The majority of our post-training graduates are in academic positions or industry (76 percent; n = 38; 28 academic positions, 1 in industry), similar to MD/PhD graduates nationally.
+Of our previous 15 years of graduates (42% women and 14% URM), 54% are still in residency or fellowship.
+Of those who have completed training, 22 of 30 (73%) remained in academic pursuits and research [academia (n=17); federal institutions (n=3); biotech (n=2)] and 8 are in private practice (27%).

 Dianna M. Milewicz, MD, PhD